Grisham has 5 hits, Brewers top Marlins for 4th straight win

+MIAMI (AP) — Rookie Trent Grisham is enjoying being part of a race for a postseason berth.

-MIAMI (AP) — Rookie Trent Grisham had a career-high five hits and drove in two runs, and the Milwaukee Brewers won their fourth straight, 8-3 over the Miami Marlins on Monday night.
+Grisham had a career-high five hits and drove in two runs, and the Milwaukee Brewers won their fourth straight, 8-3 over the Miami Marlins on Monday night.

-Yasmani Grandal hit a two-run homer and Lorenzo Cain had three hits and knocked in a run for the Brewers in a game that lasted 4 hours, 8 minutes.
+“He plays with a smile on his face, but he’s a competitive person,” Brewers manager Craig Counsell said.
+“He’s done a nice job.
+You get five hits in a big September game and lead the offense from a rookie, that’s as much as you can ask.”

 Milwaukee moved within six games of idle first-place St. Louis in the NL Central.
 The Brewers began the day two games out of the second wild-card spot occupied by the division rival Chicago Cubs, who were playing later Monday night.